manussekhar/German_Notes/Grammatik/Imperativsätze.md

 ihr -> Seit
 Sie -> Seien

-you be happy Frah -
-you please come
+you be happy Frah - Sei glücklich, Farah you please come